devinit/datahub/README.md

 ---------
 - [ ] Reduce service worker pre-cache bundle
 - [ ] Social media meta
+- [ ] improvise for removing slugs in spotlight uganda data
 - [ ] refactor spotlightnavtabs && global picture nav tabs organisms so that they use same base component
 - [ ] Make webpack loader for coping over package.json version && api config into a separate config file.
 This will ensure we dont have the all package.json file in our client code budle
 - [ ] Get rid of proptypes in one of the lib folder files